BaboyaChoch/Shot-Clock/README.md

         new_ball(i)
 ```

 Scoring is determined by the collision of the balls with a defined hitbox of the hoop.
-This calculated within the loop that updates the ball position because at every time a ball is moved we must check to see if has collided with the hitbox, has a shot been made.
+This is calculated within the loop that updates the ball position because every time a ball is moved it may have touched the hitbox, a shot may have been made.

+### Hitboxes